- July 16, 2020

 This game will prepare you for the other main line 1 Screen Platformer series.
 You will practice, learn, and improve so that you can take on the real challenge of these precision platformers.Navigate the ship After stealing the skull of an elder god in 1 Screen Platformer, Nadia Stormhammer returns to her orbiting space craft.
 The craft is empty.
 Self defense systems are on high alert.
 Something i…

-- The achievements do not show up on players' Steam profiles, which can be frustrating for achievement hunters.
+- Achievements do not show up on your Steam profile, which can be frustrating for achievement hunters.

-- Some players found the controls to be imprecise or floaty, leading to frustrating gameplay experiences, especially during challenging sections.
+- Some players find the controls to be floaty or imprecise, leading to frustrating gameplay experiences.

-- The demo is limited to one character and one difficulty level, which may leave players wanting more content and variety.
+- The game is relatively short, which may leave some players wanting more content or variety.

-“I love how there are different environments in the levels with various game mechanics, from timed traps to guns to small puzzles.”
+“I love how there are different environments in the levels with unique game mechanics, from timed traps to guns to small puzzles.”

 “The mechanics are still dead simple, so it's easy to learn, but even if the game is just '1 screen', it's a significantly bigger screen with a lot more going on than its predecessor.”